jjti/repp/README.md

         3.2.2 The node has a duplicate end region with another fragment in the assembly

-## List of things that need to be considered when creating building fragments
+## List of red flags for building fragments

-1. Don't create primers for a fragment with off-targets in its parent fragment
+1. Don't create primers for a fragment with off-targets

 2. Don't create primers with an excessive primer3 pair penalty